$(2/2/3)$-SAT problem and its applications in dominating set problems: Introduction

 There is a close relationship between 1-perfect codes and the incidence coloring of graphs.
 We will use this relationship and prove a new complexity result for the incidence coloring of cubic graphs.
 An {\it incidence} of a graph $G$ is a pair $(v, e)$ with $v \in V(G)$, $e \in E(G)$, such that $v$ and $e$ are incident.
 Two distinct incidences $(v, e)$ and $(w, f )$ are adjacent if one of the following holds:\\ $(i)$ $v = w$, or\\ $(ii)$ $v$ and $w$ are adjacent and $vw \in\{e, f \}$.\\ An {\it incidence coloring} of a graph $G$ is a mapping from the set of incidences to a color set such that adjacent incidences of $G$ are assigned distinct colors.
 The {\it incidence chromatic number} is the minimum number of colors needed and denoted by $\chi_i(G)$.

 The concept of incidence coloring was first introduced by Brualdi and Massey in 1993 \cite{Kh2}.
 They said that determining the incidence chromatic number of a given cubic graph is an interesting question.
-After that the incidence coloring of cubic graphs were investigated by several authors \cite{Kh5, Kh4, Kh6}.
-In 2005 Maydanskiy proved that Incidence Coloring Conjecture holds for any graph with $\Delta(G)\leq 3$ \cite{Kh4}.
+After that the incidence coloring of cubic graphs were investigated by several authors \cite{Kh5, MR3636883, Kh4, Kh6}.
+In 2005 Maydanskiy proved that the Incidence Coloring Conjecture\footnote{The incidence coloring conjecture states that any graph can be incidence-colored with $\Delta+2$ colors, where $\Delta$ is the maximum degree of the graph.} holds for any graph with $\Delta(G)\leq 3$ \cite{Kh4}.
 Therefore, for a given cubic graph $G$, $\Delta(G)+1 \leq \chi_i(G) \leq \Delta(G)+2 $.
 For a graph $G$ with $\Delta(G)=3$, if the degree of any vertex of $G$ is 1 or 3, then the graph $G$ is called a semi-cubic graph.
 In 2008, it was shown that it is $ \mathbf{NP} $-complete to determine if a semi-cubic graph is $4$-incidence colorable \cite{Kh5}.
-Here, we improve the previous complexity result and show the following:
+Furthermore, recently Janczewski {\it et al.} proved that the incidence 4-coloring problem for semi-cubic bipartite graphs is $ \mathbf{NP} $-complete \cite{janczewski2017incidence}.
+Here, by using the relationship between incidence coloring of graphs and independent dominating sets, we improve the previous complexity results and show the following theorem.

 \begin{thm} For a given 3-regular graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP} $-complete. \end{thm}